evolite/stashapp-prometheus-exporter/README.md

 ## Dashboard

 Check out `dashboards/stashapp-overview.json` for a ready-to-use Grafana dashboard that visualizes all these metrics.
 Just import it into Grafana and you're set!

-## How It Works

-The exporter queries your Stash instance via GraphQL and exposes metrics using Prometheus's custom Collector pattern.
-This means:
-- **Synchronous scraping** - Metrics are fresh when Prometheus requests them
-- **No stale labels** - Deleted scenes/tags automatically disappear
-- **Fully stateless** - No cached data between scrapes

 All queries are based on the [public Stash GraphQL API documentation](https://docs.stashapp.cc/api).